Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

 ## Arriving in [[South Haran]]
 - The town appears to be busy, despite the oncoming rain
-- Camille says they can cast ==Locate Object== on OSIRIS (specifically on his loincloth 💀 he doesn’t wear enough for them to cast it on anything else), and we can circle the town to see if he’s there.
+- Camille says they can cast <span style="color:rgb(197, 124, 22)">Locate Object</span> on OSIRIS (specifically on his loincloth 💀 he doesn’t wear enough for them to cast it on anything else), and we can circle the town to see if he’s there.
 If not, then we can move onto Lycoris
 - No one is guarding the city, so we can just waltz right in
 - All the busy bodies we just saw were LITERALLY [[WARFORGED|WARFORGED]].
 OH FUCK
     - We see a bunch of people that _aren’t_ Warforged, but they’re standing out of the way
 - There are warforged of different kinds -- some are moving large boxes, and smaller warforged are holding swords and weapons.
 There are **_hundreds_**, they move around like ants
     ![[Warforged1.png|240]] ![[Warforged2.png|248]]
-- Camille casts ==Locate Object== on OSIRIS’s loincloth (HE’S ABOUT 950 FT.
+- Camille casts <span style="color:rgb(197, 124, 22)">Locate Object</span> on OSIRIS’s loincloth (HE’S ABOUT 950 FT.
 AND GETTING CLOSER?)
 - We argue over what to do
     - Vallen says we should try to blend into the crowd and stay put
     - There’s a moment where Cordelia explodes at Vallen and says that he’s being a dick today.
 Camille tries to ask her if she’s ok, because it seems to have come out of nowhere, but she just turns away without responding.